Masa-Shin/generate-vue-emits/README.md

 # generate-vue-emits
-A cli tool to generate `emits` option from Vue files.
+A cli tool to generate `emits` options from Vue files.

-The tool analizes all `emit` call in the files and creates `emits` option from them, then inserts it into the original files.
+The tool analizes all `emit` calls in script tags of Vue SFC files and creates `emits` option from them, then inserts it into the original files.
 It supports both composition and options API.

+＊ It cannot detect `emit` calls in template tags.

 ## 🚀 Usage